 - With your electric stand mixer use the paddle attachment to cream the butter and sugars together on a medium-high speed, until thoroughly creamed, light and fluffy (about 3-5 minutes).

-- Add egg, mix until combined.
+- Add egg and oil, mix until combined.
 Then add exact(s) and mix for another 2 minutes.
 Scrape sides of the bowl as needed to make sure all is incorporated.